-18 We do not include questions in the paradigm because might is an existential modal, and thus any inference due to the at-issue component of the embedded clause would be weaker than the purported presupposition.
+&lt;sup>18 We do not include questions in the paradigm because might is an existential modal, and thus any inference due to the at-issue component of the embedded clause would be weaker than the purported presupposition.
 For instance, in (20)a an at-issue contribution of UP in the scope of might would only yield the modal inference that Johnny's mother might help by lifting him, which still does not imply that if Johnny's mother helps him, lifting will be involved.

+&lt;sup>19 To our ear, the inference is a bit weaker than in other examples (it might become stronger if realized is replaced with was aware).

-- (23) a.
-On Mondays, John never (i) UP helped his son. (ii) helped his son like UP this. - (i) => on Mondays, John never helped his son, but if he had done so, it would have been by lifting him - b.
-On Mondays, John never (i) SLAP punished his son. (ii) punished his son like SLAP this. - (i) => on Mondays, John never punished his son, but if he had done so, it would have been by slapping him - c.
-On Mondays, John never realized that his son needed help. - =>? on Mondays, John's son needed help19 - (24) a.
-None of these 10 guys (i) UP helped his son. (ii) helped his son like UP this. - (i) => none of these 10 guys helped his son; but for each of them, if he had helped his son, it would have been by lifting him - b.
-None of these 10 guys (i) SLAP punished his son. (ii) punished his son like SLAP this. - => none of these 10 guys punished his son; but for each of them, if he had punished his son, it would have been by slapping him - c.
-None of these 10 guys realized that his son needed help. - => for each for each of these 10 guys, his son needed help
+(24) a.
+None of these 10 guys (i) UP helped his son. (ii) helped his son like UP this.

+(i) => none of these 10 guys helped his son; but for each of them, if he had helped his son, it would have been by lifting him b.
+None of these 10 guys (i) SLAP punished his son. (ii) punished his son like SLAP this.

+=> none of these 10 guys punished his son; but for each of them, if he had punished his son, it would have been by slapping him c.
+None of these 10 guys realized that his son needed help.

+=> for each for each of these 10 guys, his son needed help